-While there remains a strong correlation between high grades and high SAT scores, it is especially exasperating for parents to see their diligent, competent seniors failing to complement their high grades with high SAT scores.
-Since explanations may lead to solutions, allow me to hypothesize based on my experience with high school test-takers.
+While there remains a strong correlation between high grades and high ACT/SAT scores, it is especially exasperating for parents to see their diligent, competent seniors failing to complement their high grades with high ACT or SAT scores.
+Since explanations may lead to solutions, allow us to hypothesize based on our experience with high school test-takers.

 Correlation does not equal causation

-Though the correlation between high grades and SAT scores is strong, it is wrong to say that mastering a school’s English and Math curricula will result in 1800+ SAT scores.
+Though the correlation between high grades and ACT/SAT scores is strong, it is wrong to say that mastering a school’s English and Math curricula will result in 1300+ SAT scores.
 Any causation is better attributable to work ethic by the student than to a transfer of skills in traditional curricula, especially in the English section.
-Since the SAT tests very coachable skills, a student’s desire to master those skills plays a large role in her/his performance.
+Since the ACT and SAT test very coachable skills, a student’s desire to master those skills plays a large role in her/his performance.

-The correlation that I believe has the highest elements of causation is parental expectations.
+The correlation that we believe has the highest elements of causation is parental expectations.
 It is no secret that the children of doctors, engineers, lawyers, and professors garner a huge share of the highest SAT scores.
-Though some attribute “smarts” to genetics, I am not one of them.
+Though some attribute “test smarts” to genetics, we feel differently.
 Most children of well-educated professionals have high standards that they are 1) exposed to and 2) motivated to meet.

 Exposure and motivation

 How does a student get the desire to master the SAT?
-I cannot say.
+There are many answers.
 Fear of not keeping up with peers who are bound for competitive colleges is a good motivator for some.
 Fear of failing their parents’ expectations is a motivator for others, but a dangerous one.
 (The reward for meeting such expectations is probably a more positive motivator.)
-Though far from a scientific survey, I find that the students who have improved the most just want to meet a certain number for the sake of meeting that number.
-By this I mean they are not telling me “I just have to get in to __________ university,” or “I have to meet the score my dad expects,” but “I want a 2100.”
+Though far from a scientific survey, we find that many students improved greatly just wanted to meet a certain number for the sake of meeting that number.
+They are not saying “I just have to get in to __________ university,” or “I have to meet the score my dad expects,” but “I want a 1500.”

-One thing that dampens desire is the attitude that “the SAT is a stupid test.”
-A test that helps evaluate grammar, vocabulary, reading comprehension, math, and logical reasoning is not a stupid test.
+One thing that dampens desire is the attitude that “the ACT/SAT is a stupid test.”
+A test that helps evaluate grammar, science reasoning, reading comprehension, math, and logical reasoning is not a stupid test.
 Anyone in your child’s midst who is purveying that attitude should be quarantined, teachers included.
-The current SAT is a decent test of skills and knowledge that are important in higher education, if not everyday life.
-It could be a broader, less coachable and thus fairer test, and I’d like to see it untimed, but on the whole it is a well-crafted test and is no longer racially biased.
-If not convinced, see my piece on Why the SAT Is a Decent Standard.
+The current ACT is a decent test of skills and knowledge that are important in higher education, if not everyday life.
+It could be a broader, less coachable and thus fairer test, and many would like to see it untimed, but on the whole it is a well-crafted test.
+The current SAT, though a bit less pragmatic, is also a decent test of broad skills for college success.

-Why SAT Math Scores May Not Meet Expectations
+Read more on this subject: Why ACT and SAT Scores May Not Meet Expectations